Back to blog

 - Asks 1 check-for-understanding question per concept

-- Will say "let's review prerequisite X" if a question reveals a gap
+- Says "let's review prerequisite X" when a question reveals a gap

 Avoid: